-During PY 2021, the City-funded social service agencies that provided financial assistance to those who lost their homes due to tragedy, utility disconnections, family separations, emergency, etc. The City is an active member of the Balance of State Continuum of Care.
-The City's involvement is as an area resource.
+During PY 2022, the City-funded social service agencies provided financial assistance to those who lost their homes due to tragedy, utility disconnections, family separations, emergencies, etc. The City is an active member of the Balance of State Continuum of Care.
+The City's involvement is an area resource.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections

-During PY 2021, various public and private social service agencies provided needed services to individuals released from institutional facilities and homes.
+During PY 2022, various public and private social service agencies provided needed services to individuals released from institutional facilities and homes.
 The ACSD continued to explore opportunities to coordinate with such agencies to assist extremely low-income individuals and families and those who are being discharged from publicly funded institutions and systems of care.